leicestercity4tw/leicestercity4tw.github.io/_posts/2015-11-27-First-Post.md

 This is the first lesson that I am going to write a blog about.
 I will be doing this once a week for all of my IT lessons.
 This is how I will be doing them;

+In this lesson we created our own blog and started to personalise them.

 **Pros: **I really enjoying creating a blog, it was great seeing my ideas really coming to life

 **Cons: **It was quite hard to start with because I didn't properly understand what our teacher was saying